aritchie/blog/input/posts/shiny10.md

 * [James Montemagno](https://twitter.com/JamesMontemagno)

-> James jas made many references to it in the community standups, podcasts, and various shows he runs.
+> James has made a ton of mentions in the community standups, podcasts, and various shows he runs.
 He even tried Shiny on out one of his livestreams while building the Hanselmann app which included some bugfixing on my part - BUT IT WAS A BETA :)  Thanks so much James

 * [Keith Dahlby](https://twitter.com/dahlbyk)

 > Keith has been contributing issue reports, pull requests with fixes & features for a few months.
 He's just been a general good open source citizen and a fantastic person to have working in the project.
-You've been awesome to work
+You've been awesome to work with!

 * [Claudio Sanchez](https://twitter.com/ClaudioASanchez) and [Danny Ackerman](https://twitter.com/dannyackerman)